 For a national population of roughly 335,000 in 2017, a total of about 850 new books to choose from in the Bókatíðindi is not insignificant for a language spoken in a small territory.
 Remarkably, however, the Icelandic book trade’s Christmas catalogue includes every single new title in the publication.

-According to Nielsen’s latest publicly available figures, approximately 173,000 new or revised titles were published in the UK in 2015, more books per head than anywhere else in the world.
+According to Nielsen Book Services’s latest publicly available figures, approximately 173,000 new or revised titles were published in the UK in 2015, more books per head than anywhere else in the world.
 For a UK version of Bókatíðindi, the inclusion of so many titles in a Book Bulletin is clearly impossible.
-This is why the Book Bulletin for Winter 2017 comprises recommendations from people both inside and outside the book trade, championing great books they would like to share with other readers.
+This is why the Book Bulletin for 2017/18 comprises recommendations from people both inside and outside the book trade, championing great books they would like to share with other readers.
 Entries to the Book Bulletin have the merit of being loved by real people.

-In our inaugural year (2016), the not-for-profit Jolabokaflod Book Campaign team paid for a national publicity and marketing drive to introduce the concept of Jólabókaflóð to the UK and beyond as a philanthropic gift to the world.
+In our inaugural year (2016), the not-for-profit Jolabokaflod CIC team paid for a national publicity and marketing drive to introduce the concept of Jólabókaflóð to the UK and beyond as a philanthropic gift to the world.

-Funds are needed to pay for events and marketing within and beyond the Winter 2017 period.
+Funds are needed to pay for Jolabokaflod CIC events and marketing within and beyond the 2017/18 period.

-So, the Jolabokaflod Book Campaign is running a crowdfunding project from the First Day of Winter in the Old Nordic calendar (21 October 2017) until International Book Giving Day (Valentine’s Day, 14 February 2018) to raise money for our continued growth.
-This Book Bulletin project is raising money for the cause by asking people like you to contribute money in exchange for your recommendations (and external links) to be published in this Winter’s catalogue.
+So, Jolabokaflod CIC is running a crowdfunding project from the First Day of Winter in the Old Nordic calendar (21 October 2017) until International Book Giving Day (Valentine’s Day, 14 February 2018) to raise money for our continued growth.
+This Book Bulletin project is raising money for the cause by asking people like you to contribute money in exchange for your recommendations (and external links) to be published in the 2017/18 catalogue.